chathika/NL4Py/Readme.md

 NL4Py has been tested on both Python 3.6.2 and 2.7.13

 ### Requirements
-* NL4Py works with NetLogo 6.1 or higher
+* NL4Py works with NetLogo 6.0 and 6.1
 * NL4Py requires JDK 1.8
 * NL4Py requires [py4j](https://www.py4j.org/) to be installed with your Python distrubtion You can install py4j with: